-Whatever the reason, you want to do some cardio workouts, but you don’t want it to involve right-foot-left-foot-repeat.
+Whatever the reason, you want to do some cardio workouts at home, and you don’t want it to involve right-foot-left-foot-repeat.
 We hear you.
-Instead, apply yourself to one of these cardio activities, which achieve the same goals of getting the heart rate up, the blood pumping, and the muscles burning.
+Instead, apply yourself to one of these cardio exercises, which achieve the same goals of getting the heart rate up, the blood pumping, and the muscles burning.
 Whether you’re at home, around the house, or looking for a little outdoor adventure, we’ve got you covered.

 The Best Cardio Workouts at Home That Don’t Involve Running

 Climb stairs.
-From your basement to your attic, or up and down the apartment building stairwell, any place you can find at least 10 steps to scale, you’re golden.
+From your basement to your attic, or up and down the apartment building stairwell, or any place you can find at least 10 steps to scale, you’re golden.
 Do them speedy like a basketball player drill, do them every-other-step, or get crazy and try to hop up them on one leg and back.
-Do five minutes, catch your breath, and do five more.
+Do five minutes, catch your breath, and do five more minutes.

 Jump rope.
 Probably the best cardio workout in town, jumping rope looks so simple — until you try it.
 It’s all about rhythm, so keep practicing until you find your groove.
 Start with one minute of double-hopping (two bounces for every one rope swing), then progress to one-for-one style.
 Your goal: Build up to five straight minutes without stopping.

 Dance.
 If your kid is old enough, this can be a family endeavor.
 There are no rules here: Just crank up the stereo volume in your den and boogie.
 Like any aerobic activity, the payoff comes from keeping your heart rate elevated, so whatever you do, don’t stop moving.
 Shoot for 15 minutes.
 To keep yourself from staring down the clock, make a playlist of four of your favorite songs.
 At roughly a 4-minute playtime per song, you’re done when the tunes stop.